mveteanu/PowerTests.NET/README.md

 Web Application for implementing online testing / assessment in schools and universities.
 [http://www.powertests.net](http://www.powertests.net)

 PowerTest .NET is a web based multi-user educational software specially designed for usage in schools and universities as an assessment tool or for web based learning.
 Due to implemented features, the system can be used as a replacement for traditional assessment methods or as a complementary tool.
-Originally, the application was designed to be used in educational insitutions from Romania, but later the application was translated to English becoming universal.
+Available in Romanian and English.

 Screencasts